Randy Hass – Prostate Cancer Patient Story

 I began treatment on April 17 and completed it on April 26.
 My prostate cancer is currently in remission and I'm glad to have no restrictions following my treatment.
 There's nothing I could do before my cancer that I can't do now, including riding my bike.

 I'm grateful for all of the advice and information I received.
 In the end, radiosurgery ended up being the best fit for me and my family.
-I can't say enough good things about Dr. Heron and his staff.
+I can't say enough good things about my doctor and his staff.
 They were all so caring and honest with me.